 Most primary schools in Malawi are very basic, lacking the most fundamental resources, including textbooks and basic teaching materials.
 Although many primary schools have brick classroom blocks, many students learn outside in temporary structures, making teaching impossible during the rainy season.
-There are only 25,796 desks in the Nkhata Bay District for its 75,368 pupils, meaning that, on average, three students have to share one desk, if they are lucky enough to have desks at all.
+Often three students have to share one desk, if they are lucky enough to have desks at all.
 It is extremely unusual for primary schools to have access to electricity.
 Although the government of Malawi provides government-paid teachers, there are rarely enough teachers for each primary school, and often not even enough teachers for each school year class.
 In the Nkhata Bay District of Malawi, the average student to teacher ratio for primary schools is 96:1, when the government of Malawi recommends 60:1 (and even this is very high!).
 The shortage of teachers in Malawi is due to two main reasons.
 Firstly, there are not enough trained teachers who have completed all their necessary qualifications to go around, and, secondly, primary schools in Malawi must provide teachers’ houses to attract good teachers to their school.
 Teachers’ houses can be very expensive to build but, without them, it is impossible to attract new teachers to the area.
-(There are just 536 teachers’ houses for 1,500 teachers in the Nkhata Bay District between both primary and secondary school, meaning that roughly three teachers have to share one teacher’s house across the education sector in Nkhata Bay!)
+(There are just 536 teachers’ houses for 1,500 teachers in the Nkhata Bay District between both primary and secondary school).

 For most people in Malawi, primary education is the highest level of education they will achieve.
 As a result, primary education is an essential aspect of community life in Malawi, and is critical to the development of Malawi as a whole.
 Many of the basic skills and foundational knowledge required for life must be learned in these formative years.
 Therefore, it is critical to Malawi’s development to support primary education.